Laurentian Bank of Canada (TSE:LB) PT Raised to C$38.00

-Laurentian Bank of Canada (TSE:LB) had its target price increased by Credit Suisse Group to C$38.00 in a report published on Thursday morning, Stock Target Advisor reports.
-Credit Suisse Group currently has an underperform rating on the stock.
+Laurentian Bank of Canada (TSE:LB) had its price objective hoisted by CSFB from C$36.00 to C$38.00 in a report published on Thursday, BayStreet.CA reports.

-The business also recently declared a quarterly dividend, which was paid on Saturday, May 1st.
-Investors of record on Thursday, April 1st were issued a $0.40 dividend.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 3.72%.
+The company also recently announced a quarterly dividend, which was paid on Saturday, May 1st.
+Investors of record on Thursday, April 1st were issued a dividend of $0.40 per share.
+This represents a $1.60 dividend on an annualized basis and a yield of 3.72%.
 The ex-dividend date of this dividend was Wednesday, March 31st.
-Laurentian Bank of Canada’s dividend payout ratio is currently 60.33%.
+Laurentian Bank of Canada’s dividend payout ratio (DPR) is presently 70.51%.

 Laurentian Bank of Canada Company Profile